Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 :ref:`Remote Switch Bricklet <remote_switch_bricklet>` which is
 equipped with a 433MHz transceiver.
 Over the USB connection of the Master Brick you can control remote control mains switches or similar.
-An (Embedded-)PC (e.g. Raspberry Pi) either do the switching itself or it can serve as a gateway.
+An (Embedded-)PC (e.g. Raspberry Pi) either does the switching itself or it can serve as a gateway.
 With an additional :ref:`Ethernet Master Extension <ethernet_extension>` it is possible to go without a gateway.